 Translating knowledge into action

 - Nablus: Nablus is a major urban centre in the Westbank and the second most important urban economic area after Hebron.
-The city is located on two mountains and is exposed to earthquakes and challenging water collection.
+The city is located on two mountains and is exposed to earthquakes and a challenging water collection situation.
 The City WORKS assessment enabled them to identify that SDG 11 was not yet reflected in the local planning process, causing issues around expansion and land use.

 - Khan Younis: Khan Younis differs from Nablus as it is a coastal city in the Gaza strip.
 Environmental issues and (sea) pollution are the main challenges for urban development.
-While many tools were tested, time constraints did not allow to address all of them in more detail – which was also an important lesson to learn from the process.
+While many tools were tested, time constraints did not allow them all to be addressed all in more detail – which was also an important lesson to learn from the process.

 - Jericho: Jericho is known for both its agriculture and tourism due to numerous historical sites and warm winters.
 The main take-away from the City WORKS assessment was that tourism was not reflected in municipal planning, despite it being an essential part of the region’s economic development.
 Additionally, individual tools were developed to help visualise the connection between local challenges and national and global agendas and to translate them into everyday tasks.